Unboxed-Software/solana-course/content/cpi-guard.md

 Notice we wrap this in a try/catch block.
 This is because this instruction should fail if the CPI Guard works correctly.
 We catch the error and assert that the error message is what we expect.

-Now, we essentially do the same thing for the "Approve Delegate Example" test, except we want to pass in a token account without a CPI Guard.
-To do this, we can simply disavle the CPI Guard on the `userTokenAccount` and resend the transaction.
+Now, we essentially do the same thing for the `"Approve Delegate Example"` test, except we want to pass in a token account without a CPI Guard.
+To do this, we can simply disable the CPI Guard on the `userTokenAccount` and resend the transaction.

 ```typescript
  it("Approve Delegate Example", async () => {